Stelios Kazantzidis: Biography

 His life changed when the owner of a factory, which was located in the Perissos working district, gave him a guitar.
 He spent long hours playing music.
 He made his first public appearance at a Kifissia night club in the early 1950s and soon after, in July 1952, made his first studio recording at Columbia studios with a song entitled "I'm going for a swim" (Για μπάνιο πάω), written by Apostolos Kaldaras.
 It did not do well but he tried again, recording Giannis Papaioannou's "The suitcases" (Οι βαλίτσες) soon after.
 The song became the first of many hits and with his newfound popularity he began to make appearances in some of the biggest clubs of the time, like "Theios", "Mpertzeletos" and "Rosignol".
 With his career in full swing, Kazantzidis began to collaborate with some of the biggest names in Greek music, among them Manolis Chiotis, Manos Hadjidakis, Mikis Theodorakis, and Stavros Xarhakos.

 A hallmark in his career – and an event of great importance for the musical scene of post-war Greece – was his cooperation with composer Vassilis Tsitsanis.
 Starting in 1956 it resulted in several new songs as well as reinterpretions of Tsitsanis older songs.
 Kazantzidis, thus, sung and popularized such rebetiko classics as "Synnefiasmeni Kyriaki", "Bakse tsifliki" and "Ta Kavourakia".
-These songs, and many others, previously unknown to the wide public suddenly became cherished and sought-after.
+These songs, and many others, previously unknown to the wide public suddenly became cherished and sought after.

 A few years later Kazantzidis started to develop his own musical style, a style with influences ranging from rebetika to Indian music.
 This new turn met with considerable success and became a template for later developments in Greek popular music.
 "Mantoubala" for example, a Kazantzidis original, was inspired by Madhubala, an Indian actress he saw.
 This was the first record in Greece to sell over 100,000 copies, an amazing fact since the total population of the country (at the time) was about 7.5 million.

 Stelios Kazantzidis married Marinella on 7 May 1964 and they toured together in Germany and the United States.
 The two of them became a legendary duo.
 In 1965, Kazantzidis, whilst at the peak of his career, decided to stop appearing in nightclubs.
 For the next ten years, he only released studio albums.
-In September 1966 he divorced Marinella, and they recorded their last duets ("Mh Mou Lete Gia Authn", "Apopse Se Eho Stin Agalia Mou" and "I Kardia Tis Manas") for Philips the following year.
+In September 1966 he divorced Marinella, and they recorded their last duets ("Mi Mou Lete Gia Aftin", "Apopse Se Eho Stin Agalia Mou" and "I Kardia Tis Manas") for Philips the following year.